 Limit your essay to 750 words.
 Keep it focused, with concise and clear writing.
 Evaluators place great value on coherent writing, proper grammar, and accurate spelling.
 Have someone review your essay with these requirements in mind.

 We strongly advise all students to take advantage of writing resources available on campus, via email if necessary.
 We also encourage you to have a friend or colleague review your essay.
 A well-written essay, with correct grammar and punctuation, is one of the most important factors in the selection for receipt of scholarships.

 Letter of Recommendation

 The letter of recommendation is strongly encouraged, though not required.
 Seek to provide a strong letter of recommendation, such as one from a supervisor, TA or faculty member, or the head of a nonprofit where you have volunteered.
 The letter should come from someone who knows you and is familiar with your academic work and personal characteristics.
 A letter from a supervisor or TA who knows you well is more useful than a letter from a professor who cannot speak to your personal goals and previous successes.
 You may use a letter that has been solicited for your general EAP application.
 Personal references are not acceptable for this application.

 You may upload a letter yourself if you have a PDF copy.
 If you would like a letter to be uploaded by the recommender, then please complete the following question with the recommender’s contact information so that we may request a letter for you.
-Be sure to contact your recommender in advance to confirm that he or she is willing and able to upload a letter for you by the deadline of March 15 (for Fall departures) or October 15 (for Spring Departures).
+Be sure to contact your recommender in advance to confirm that he or she is willing and able to upload a letter for you by the deadline of March 15 (for Fall departures) or September 15 (for Spring & Winter Departures).

 - Show 21 more